Florida law defines the specific conditions under which punitive damages become recoverable in personal injury cases.

 Intentional misconduct appears when someone performs harmful conduct while understanding how it will affect others.
 The behavior extends beyond basic negligence since it involves deliberate actions taken despite known potential risks.

-The act of driving through a red light during road rage constitutes intentional misconduct which makes a driver responsible for punitive damages in case of a crash.
+The act of running a red light during road rage is intentional misconduct.
+This behavior makes the driver liable for punitive damages in the case of a crash.
 The defendant performed their actions with purpose and awareness of probable harm.

 How Is Gross Negligence Different?